MoonCactus/totp_cgi/README.md

 $WHITELISTER allow "$REMOTE_ADDR" "$USERNAME"
 ```

-Please note that it runs seemingly unsafely **without quoting** to make life easier.
+Please note that it gets run arguably unsafely **without quoting** to make life easier.
 Hence, setting `WHITELISTER=sudo /usr/local/bin/firewall_allow.sh` will work well when
 `www-data` is a sudoer for the respective command :